1NCE-GmbH/1nce-iot-device-onboarding/CONTRIBUTING.md

 Once you have verified that the bug you have found hasn't been reported, opening an issue with bug label.

 Each bug report issue have 5 sections that are to help us and other contributors understand the issue and eventually reproduce it:
-1. description
+1. Description
 2. Steps to reproduce the issue
 3. Expected results
 4. Actual results
 5. Anything unusual about your environment or integration

 In summary, try to include as much information as possible to help maintainers or other developers fix the bug quickly.